textcreationpartnership/A00091/README.md

 ##Content Summary##

 #####Body#####

-Iniunctions gyuen by th [sic] auctoritie of the kynges highnes to the clergie of this his realmeInju
+1. INIVNCTIONS GYVEN BY THAVCtoritie of the kynges highnes to the clergie of this his cealius.

 #####Back#####
-Iniunctions gyuen by th [sic] auctoritie of the kynges highnes to the clergie of this his realmeInju **Types of content**
+Thomas Berthelet Regius impreſſor excudebat, CVM PRIVILEGIO.Thomas Ber.....
+CVM PRIVILEGIO.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!